-6.3.1.1 The front yard setback requirements for dwellings shall not apply on any lot where the average setback of existing buildings located wholly or in part within 100 feet on each side of such lot within the same block and zoning district and fronting on the same side of the street is less than the minimum required setback.
+- 6.3.1.1 The front yard setback requirements for dwellings shall not apply on any lot where the average setback of existing buildings located wholly or in part within 100 feet on each side of such lot within the same block and zoning district and fronting on the same side of the street is less than the minimum required setback.
 In such cases, the setback on such lot may be less than the required setback, but not less than the average of the setbacks of the existing buildings.
-See 6.3.2 for front yard setbacks in historic districts.

-- 6.3.1.2 Where a lot fronts on two nonintersecting streets or two intersecting streets forming an angle of 60 degrees or less, front yards shall be provided on both streets. - 6.3.2 Setbacks in Historic Districts.
+See 6.3.2 for front yard setbacks in historic districts. - 6.3.1.2 Where a lot fronts on two nonintersecting streets or two intersecting streets forming an angle of 6O degrees or less, front yards shall be provided on both streets. - 6.3.2 Setbacks in Historic Districts.
 Setback requirements for dwellings shall not apply on any lot in a designated historic district where the average setback of existing buildings located on the same side of the street in the same block and, in the case of rear setbacks, on lots abutting rear lot lines, is less or greater than the minimum required setback.
 In such cases, the setbacks on such lot shall be established as the average of the setbacks of the existing buildings but in no case shall be less than five feet.

 - 6.3.3 Side Yards.
-When the intersection of two streets forms a corner lot, then the following criteria for side setbacks shall apply. - 6.3.3.1 For detached single family residential uses the side setback on the side street shall be equal to the front setback.
-Provided, however, that if the lot is located on a short cul-dusac, sharp curve, or has three street frontages, or a configuration such that the side of the proposed house cannot align with adjacent houses, then, and in that event only, the Director may permit a reduction of up to 25% of the required side yard setback.

-6.3.3.2 For all uses other than detached single family residential the side setback on the side street shall be not less than the required front setback.
+When the intersection of two streets forms a corner lot, then the following criteria for side setbacks shall apply. - 6.3.3.1 For detached single-family residential uses except in the R-3 zone, the side setback on the side street shall be equal to the front setback.
+However if the lot is located on a short cul-du-sac, sharp curve, has three street frontages, the Director may permit a reduction of up to 25% of the required side yard setback. - For all uses other than detached single-family residential the side setback on the side street shall be not less than the required front setback.